anyatran/Bakery/README.md

 In the inventory submenu (item 3 on the main menu), one can add and update inventory items as well as view a menu of items available.

-One can also export all store data to "orders1.txt" and "bakeryItems1.txt" by selecting item 4 on the main menu, "Export data".
+One can also export all store data to `orders1.txt` and `bakeryItems1.txt` by selecting item 4 on the main menu, `Export data`.

+## Setup
+Go to program's directory and type these commands:
+1. `javac Run.java`
+2. `java Run`